Governance

 Vice President AAPAM Central Africa

-Mr. Faustin Clovis Noundjeuis a Civil Engineer, who currently serves as the Deputy General Manager of the Cameroon Real Estate Corporation.
-After his post-graduate studies from(1975-1980) at Ecole nationale Supérieure Polytechnique de Yaounde and at l’ INSA de Lyon, he was recruited in 1980 to the Ministry of Town Planning and Housing in Cameroon.
-He has held several positions at the Cameronian public administration such as Director of Town planning (1995-1998), Director of Cadre de vie at the Ministry of the City (1998-2000) ; and finally Technical advisor at the Ministry of Urban Development and the Housing (2008-2010).
-Mr. Noundjeu has supervised several studies and particularly the strategy of the development of the urban sector in Cameroon (2008-2011) and the strategic plan of the development of SIC (2015-2016).
-He has also served as a lecturer on urban engineering in several academic institutions such as Ecole des Travaux Publics de Yaoundé (1984-1990) ; École Nationale Supérieure de Yaounde (1998-1990) and currently at the University of Yaounde I since 2011.
-He has given several lectures at AAPAM annual conferences and he is certified expert in building and public works.
-M. Noundjeu has similarly participated in several studies and organized seminars on the management of local development in Cameroon.
+Mr. Faustin Clovis Noundjeu is a civil engineer and currently the Deputy General Manager of the Cameroon Real Estate Corporation.
+Following his postgraduate studies at the École Nationale Supérieure Polytechnique de Yaoundé and INSA Lyon between 1975 and 1980, he joined the Ministry of Town Planning and Housing in Cameroon in 1980.
+Throughout his public service career, he has held several senior positions, including Director of Town Planning (1995–1998), Director of Cadre de Vie at the Ministry of the City (1998–2000), and Technical Advisor at the Ministry of Urban Development and Housing (2008–2010).
+Mr. Noundjeu has overseen numerous major studies, notably the national urban development strategy for Cameroon (2008–2011) and the strategic development plan of SIC (2015–2016).
+He has also lectured widely in urban engineering at various academic institutions, including the École des Travaux Publics de Yaoundé (1984–1990), the École Nationale Supérieure de Yaoundé (1988–1990), and the University of Yaoundé I, where he has taught since 2011.
+A certified expert in building and public works, Mr. Noundjeu has delivered several presentations at AAPAM annual conferences and has actively participated in studies and seminars on local development management in Cameroon.

 Prof. George Kojo Scott